Manresa Writing Retreat

 An informational meeting will take place via Zoom before the retreat, and a suggested packing list will be provided.

 • The Center for Mission and Identity recognizes that each participant's needs are unique.
-We intend the retreat to contribute to your scholarly research and writing, but that will look different for each individual.
+We intend the retreat to contribute to your scholarly research, writing, and/or creative work, but that will look different for each individual.
 Some may benefit from long blocks of uninterrupted time to write without distraction.
 Others may wish to rest, read, or stroll freely, allowing ideas to develop in an unhurried atmosphere.
 Others may find it helpful to connect with colleagues to discuss projects and get feedback.
 This retreat is designed to facilitate any or all of these options for participants.
 It's up to you to decide what will be most helpful!

 • Here are a few testimonials from previous participants: